brucemack/brucemack.github.io/ampersand/index.md

 This is a tedious topic that needs to be addressed in any repeater controller.
 There is a fairly complicated set of timers and state-machines that coordinate the flow of audio and control signals.
-Since it seems like some people are using their AllStar nodes as their repeater controller the level of sophistication needed is more than you'd expect for a simple VOIP/ROIP application.
+Since some people are using their AllStar nodes as their repeater controller, the sophistication needed is more than you'd expect for a simple VOIP/ROIP application.
 It seems like you need to have full controller capability to be taken seriously.
 Certainly the AllStar people are building _way_ more complex nodes than I ever encountered while working on EchoLink.
 It's quite cool.